Strobesstrobes

 How do you test for mass assignment?

-Concretely: capture a legitimate update in Burp Suite, then add candidate fields (isAdmin, role, verified, balance, user_id, tenant_id) to the JSON body and resend.
-Re-fetch the object to confirm the change persisted.
-Try nested objects too ("owner":{"id":1}) and watch for IDOR-style cross-tenant assignment by setting an ID that belongs to someone else.
-This is exactly the kind of binding logic that a continuous, reasoning-driven approach like agentic pentesting is well suited to probe across hundreds of endpoints.
+Capture a legitimate update in Burp Suite, add candidate fields (isAdmin, role, verified, balance, user_id, tenant_id), and resend.
+Re-fetch the object to confirm the change stuck.
+Try nested objects too ("owner":{"id":1}) and watch for cross-tenant assignment by setting an ID that belongs to someone else, which turns mass assignment into an IDOR.
+Probing this binding behavior across hundreds of endpoints is exactly the repetitive, stateful reasoning that agentic pentesting scales far better than a one-pass scan.

 Strobes insight